24:04

 Then we build a strong identity about ourselves.

-And once we have this strong identity then we have to then try to defend that identity.
+Then we have to then try to defend that identity.

 It's if somebody says to you,

-You're not a nice person,
+You're not a nice person.

 But if you look carefully,

-There is nothing solid about us,
+There is nothing solid about us.

 There is nothing that we can actually hold on to.